 Given the size and extravagance of the Facebook deal, it may go down as one of those transactions that define an era (think AOL and Time Warner).
 Facebook paid $19 billion for a company with just 55 employees, little name recognition, negligible revenues, and little prospects to earn much in the future.
 For the same money the company could have bought American Airlines and Dunkin' Donuts, and still have had $2 billion left over for R&D. Alternatively they could have used the money to lock in more than $1 billion in annual revenue through an acquisition of any one of the numerous large cap oil producing partnerships.
 Instead they chose a company that is in the business of giving away a valuable service for free.
 Come again?

+Mark Zuckerberg, the owner of Facebook, is not your typical corporate CEO.
+Through a combination of technological smarts, timing, luck, and questionable business ethics, he became a billionaire before most of us bought our first cars.
+And in the years since social media became the buzzword of the business world, Wall Street has been falling over backward to funnel money into the hot sector.
+As a result, it may be that Zuckerberg looks at real money the way the rest of us look at Monopoly money.
+It also helps that a large portion of the acquisition is made with Facebook stock, which is also of dubious value.
 But even given this highly distorted perspective, it's still hard to figure out why Facebook would pay the highest price ever paid for a company per employee - $345 million (more than four times the old record of $77 million per employee, set last year when Facebook bought Instagram).
 The popular talking point is that the WhatsApp has gained users (450 million) faster than any other social media site in history, faster even than Facebook itself.
 Based on its rate of growth, the $42 per user acquisition cost does not seem so outrageous.
 But WhatsApp gained its users by giving away a service (text messaging) for which cellular carriers charge up to $10 or $20 per month.
 It's very easy to get customers when you don't charge them, it's much harder to keep them when you do.

+Boosters of the deal expect that WhatsApp will be able to charge customers after the initial 12-month free trial period ends (it now charges 99 cents per year after the first year).
+Based on this model, the firm had revenues of $20 million last year.
+But what happens if another provider comes in and offers it for free?
+After all, the technology does not seem to be that hard to replicate.
+Google has developed a similar application.
+More importantly, no one seems to be projecting what the cellular carriers may do to protect their texting cash cows.
 WhatsApp gives away what AT&T and Verizon offer as an a la carte texting service.
 As these carriers continue to lose this business we can expect they will simply no longer offer texting as an a la carte option.
 Instead it will likely be bundled with voice and data at a price that recoups their lost profits.
 If texting comes free with cell service, a company giving it away will no longer have value.
 People will still need cellular service to send mobile texts, so unless Facebook acquires its own telecom provider, it can easily be sidelined from any revenue the service may generate.

 Some say that texting revenue is unimportant, and that the real value comes from the new user base.
 But how many of the 450 million users it just acquired don't already have Facebook accounts?
 And besides, Facebook itself hasn't really figured out how to fully monetize the users it already has.
 In other words, it is very difficult to see how this mammoth investment will be profitable.